 5.2 PHOENIX TO ANTELOPE CANYON

-Phoenix International Airport and Phoenix Mesa Gateway airports are another two cloesest airports to Antelope Canyon.
+Phoenix International Airport and Phoenix-Mesa Gateway airports are the two closest airports to Antelope Canyon.

-Phoenix Sky Harbor International Airport is about 3 mi of Phoenix.
+Phoenix Sky Harbor International Airport is about 3 mi from Phoenix.

 How far is Antelope Canyon from Phoenix?